Dominik-97/Dominik-97/README.md

 Publishing useful resources online, so anyone interested can have a look 🙂.

-I am also a data analyst and technology/IT enthusiast, who is trying to learn as much as possible.
+I am also a product management specialist, automation development consultant, data analyst and technology/IT enthusiast, who is trying to learn as much as possible.

 Let's connect on <a href="https://twitter.com/bal_dom"><img alt="Twitter" src="https://simpleicons.org/icons/twitter.svg" width="15px"></a>, or on <a href="https://cz.linkedin.com/in/dominik-bálint-009463145/cs-cz"><img alt="LinkedIn" src="https://simpleicons.org/icons/linkedin.svg" width="15px"></a>.